-One primary function of our intermediaries is to consolidate the source of data that can be queried by firms serving various functions in the delivery of targeted ads, and then pass on the gains from this coordination to web users.
-As documented by Gentzkow et al. (2021), advertising channels whose viewers are difficult to reach through a particular medium (e.g., television or the internet) fetch higher ad prices.
-Young men, for example, watch relatively little television, and much of their television watching is concentrated on sports channels; they single home on these channels.
+channels whose viewers are difficult to reach through a particular medium (e.g., television or the internet) fetch higher ad prices.38 Young men, for example, watch relatively little television, and much of their television watching is concentrated on sports channels; they single home on these channels.
 As a result, these sports channels command high ad prices because they offer access to an audience that is difficult to reach anywhere else.
-Given that our intermediaries have rich data on their users, they will be able to identify users who single home and on which web services.
-This information will facilitate the sale of ad impressions at high prices.
-Additionally, a data intermediary will exclusively control targeted advertising to a particular web user because users single home at intermediaries.
-The theoretical and empirical findings highlighted by Gentzkow et al. (2021) suggest that our intermediary system will generate higher ad prices for intermediaries, most of which will be passed back to web users via competition between intermediaries.
+Given that our intermediaries would have rich data on their users, they would be able to identify users who single home and on which web services.
+This information would facilitate the sale of ad impressions at high prices.
+Additionally, a data intermediary would have exclusive control over targeted advertising to a particular web user because users would single home at intermediaries.
+The theoretical and empirical findings highlighted by Gentzkow and his coauthors suggest that our intermediary system would generate higher ad prices for intermediaries, most of which would be passed back to web users via competition between intermediaries.39

-Intermediaries will serve a similar "consolidation" role for firms that want to examine personal data, or some version of that data, for market research or product development purposes.
-Some such uses can be efficient and consistent with users' best interests, even though the users may have no relationship with the inquiring firms and may even constitute the target market for the product or service being development.
-Intermediaries will evaluate such opportunities through the lens of their fiduciary duties to users and may monetize some or all such opportunities.
+Intermediaries would serve a similar "consolidation" role for firms that want to examine personal data, or some version of that data, for market research or product development purposes.
+Some such uses would be efficient and consistent with users' best interests, even though the users may have no relationship with the inquiring firms and may even constitute the target market for a product or service being developed.
+Intermediaries would evaluate such opportunities through the lens of their fiduciary duties to users and may monetize some or all such opportunities.
 For example, an entrepreneur might wish to purchase data on food purchases to help design an emerging food delivery service.
-Intermediaries also will consider providing access to personal information for various prosocial purposes, such as medical research, research on the impacts of technology, or public purposes such as evaluating bus routes and schedules.
-Because each intermediary presumably will represent millions of users, their ability to facilitate arrangements for access to large data sets will open opportunities for innovation, to be balanced as always against the users' best interests.
+Intermediaries also would consider providing access to personal information for various prosocial purposes, such as medical research, research on the impacts of technology, or public purposes such as evaluating bus routes and schedules.
+Because each intermediary presumably would represent millions of users, their ability to facilitate arrangements for access to large data sets would open opportunities for innovation, to be balanced as always against the users' best interests.

-D. Standardized "data-share" levels
+D. Standardized "Data-Share" Levels

-The value of a user's personal data depends on what sort of data she is willing to share.
-Data can be arrayed from least valuable to most valuable from the perspective of an advertiser.
-Likewise, data can be arrayed from least costly to share in terms of privacy and intrusiveness to most costly.
-A market mechanism helps users choose to share the data that is worth more to advertisers than it is to them.
-Because users visit many web services in a day, each of which may have different interests and a different business model, the process of determining what is efficient to share can be complex.
+The value of a user's personal data would depend on what sort of data they are willing to share.
+Data could be arrayed from least valuable to most valuable from the perspective of an advertiser.
+Likewise, data could be arrayed from least costly to share in terms of privacy and intrusiveness to most costly.
+A market mechanism would help users choose to share the data that is worth more to advertisers than it is to them.
+Because users visit many web services in a day, each of which may have different interests and a different business model, the process of determining what is efficient to share would be complex.